mieweb/docs/content/functions/system-administration/security/saml-based-single-sign-on.md

 The following document provides details and considerations for using Security Assertion Markup Language (SAML)-based single sign-on (SSO) with the {{% system-name %}} systems. {{% system-name %}} currently supports SAML 2.0 SP-initiated or IDP-initiated workflows with the HTTP-POST binding. {{% system-name %}} provides a SAML-based SSO application program interface (API).
 For an in-depth review of SAML, see the public Wikipedia page: [https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language)
 The majority of this document was created for technical staff to utilize for SAML SSO configuration.
 The sections that follow are technical in nature.
 For a list of terminology commonly encountered as part of this topic, please see our [SSO Documentation](single-sign-on-sso.md).

-## SAML in *{{% system-name %}}* Systems
+## SAML

-SAML assertions utilize most of the options detailed throughout the [SSO Login Trust](single-sign-on-login-trust.md) documentation.
+In *{{% system-name %}},***_ _**SAML assertions utilize most of the options detailed throughout the [SSO Login Trust](single-sign-on-login-trust.md) documentation.
 Note that in order to set up the {{% system-name %}} system as a SAML service provider (SP), the following must be known about the identity provider (IDP):
 * <strong>The IDP Issuer</strong>: This goes in the Domain field of the Login Trust.
 * <strong>IDP Sign On Service URL</strong>: This goes in the Login URL field.
 Also, identify any steps required to ensure the IDP-specified subjects will be present in the {{% system-name %}} system.
 This may be an interface which creates users, a configuration allowing the IDP to create new users, on demand, or a manual process within the {{% system-name %}} system.
 * <strong>Public Key/Certificate</strong>: Used to authenticate the assertions.

 {{% note %}}
 SAML provides an option for including the public key in the assertion.
 This can pose a significant security vulnerability, so {{% system-name %}} does not support this functionality.
 The public key must be provided prior to processing assertions.{{% /note %}}